querycert/qcert/doc/README.md

 # To update the compilation pipeline

-Edit the LaTeX file `compiler-coq.tex`, then do:
+Edit the LaTeX file `figure/compiler-coq.tex`, then do:

 ```
 cd figure